 ► Never conclude that a veteran (or other evaluee) is malingering, feigning, exhibiting "poor effort", etc., based on a SIMS score alone.

-► To screen for malingered cognitive and psychiatric symptoms, the best cut score is ≥17, i.e., a score of 17 or above.
+► To screen for malingered cognitive and psychiatric symptoms, the best cut score is at least >19, i.e., a score of 20 or above, or a slightly more conservative >23.
 Then follow-up with a more comprehensive assessment of possible feigning (or significant exaggeration) of psychiatric symptoms or "suboptimal effort" (or both).

-► If you use the SIMS as part of an assessment battery, the best cut score is ≥24, i.e, a score of 24 or above.
+► If you use the SIMS as part of an assessment battery, I recommend a cut score of >44, i.e, a score of 45 or above.

 ► When using an assessment battery, keep in mind that highly correlated tests should not be counted as unique dissimulation indicators.

 Please note that these are my recommendations based on the explanations below.
 You might reach different conclusions now or in the future as additional research is published.